-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Five Thousand Six Hundred Dollars (\$5,600), or any other sum, to be expended under the direction of the Chief of Police, for the purpose of paying for a town-wide telephonic emergency notification system known as Smart911/RAVE; or take any other action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Five Thousand Six Hundred Dollars (\$5,600) to be expended under the direction of the Chief of Police, for the purpose of paying for a town-wide telephonic emergency notification system known as Smart911/RAVE, including all costs incidental and related thereto; or take any other action relative thereto.

 (Police Department)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.

-The Smart911/RAVE system allows town officials to reach the appropriate constituencies when necessary.
+The Smart911/RAVE system allows Town officials to reach the appropriate constituencies when necessary.
 For example, if there is an emergency, the Police could reverse dial Stow citizens to tell them which roads are open or closed.
+The balance in this account as of April 15, 2021 is \$3,241.75.